The Graduate School

 Welcome to the Graduate School in English at WCU!
 Our M.A. in English program focuses on the study of language, literature, rhetoric and composition, pedagogy, creative writing, and critical theory.
 Our diverse selection of courses cultivates scholarly knowledge and enhances cultural literacy in an atmosphere that engages students intellectually and creatively.
 We prepare students to succeed in advanced graduate programs (such as the Ph.D. in English or the M.F.A. in Creative Writing), to teach English in secondary schools or two-year colleges, and to excel in a range of careers that value writing expertise and analytical thinking.

 Students applying to the M.A.
 English program should familiarize themselves with all admission requirements, application materials, and procedures.
 Generally, students should hold a minimum GPA of 2.8 and should have majored in English or a related discipline as undergraduates.
 The GRE examinations are not required for admission to the graduate English program.
 Read More.

 Our graduate programs provide flexible, year-round instruction that accommodates busy professionals.
 The M.A. in English offers three tracks: Literature; Creative Writing; and Writing, Teaching, & Criticism.
-Our post-baccalaureate program helps students to achieve English secondary teaching certification; our Graduate Publishing Certificate prepares students for diverse careers in publishing and new media; and the interdisciplinary M.A.
+Our Graduate Publishing Certificate prepares students for diverse careers in publishing and new media; and the interdisciplinary M.A.
 TESL program equips participants to teach English to ESL students.
 Read More.

 Our course offerings are extensive and flexible, with classes focused on pedagogical theory and practice; literary, cultural, and rhetorical theory; editing and publishing; creative writing; English, American, and comparative literatures; rhetoric and composition; and linguistics.
 Classes meet in the late afternoon and evenings, and enrollment averages 16-18 students per class.
 Students should select courses in consultation with the graduate advisor.
 For more information on our course offerings, please view the following resources: